-Western honors the ministry team, a husband and a wife preparing together at seminary to assume leadership in the church or parachurch.
+Western honors the ministry team, a husband and a wife preparing together at seminary to assume leadership in the church or parachurch ministries.
 So often the preparation of wives who are partners in ministry is forgotten as their spouses train for pastoral ministry.
 Not at Western.

 One of the most important ministry dynamics that a husband and wife can recognize and develop during their seminary days is a sense of team ministry.
 Developing this awareness of being co-laborers for Christ who share a common mission (though gifts and roles may differ) creates a "spiritual kinship" that results in special effectiveness in ministry.
-To nurture this awareness of being significant co-laborers, Western offers a number of opportunities for student wives to grow and prepare for ministry along with their husbands.
+To nurture this awareness of being significant co-laborers, Western offers a number of opportunities for student wives to grow and prepare for ministry along with their husbands: one-on-one peer mentoring, student wives' activities, and non-credit Advanced Studies Certificate.